ds4se/chapters/ermurph/survey-chapter.md

 ![The Sirens: AP Press Image: $210](AP110929152491.jpg)

 In the legendary tale of Homer's Odyssey, the honored Odysseus and his crew must confront Persephone's [Sirens](http://www.greekmythology.com/Myths/Creatures/Sirens/sirens.html) --- dangerous yet alluring sea nymphs.
 As the story goes, these creatures possessed irresistible charm and fatal, lyrical voices which enchanted all who heard it.
 Spellbound, nearby crews would be lured to their gruesome deaths as they plunged themselves into the sea.
-Still, adventurers risked the journey for the promise of knowledge, for through the Sirens' song, "[o]ver all the generous earth [they] know everything that happens."
+Still, adventurers risked the journey for the promise of knowledge, for through the Sirens' song, "[o]ver all the generous earth [the adventurers] know everything that happens."

 Where all others had failed, Odysseus became the first mortal to live to gain this knowledge.
 How did he do it?
 Through guidance from Circe, the goddess of magic, Odysseus instructed his crew to plug their ears with molded wax to deafen them from the song.
 He then had his crew tie him to the mast and commanded them not to release him under any circumstances.
 And so Odysseus and fellow crew navigated past the Sirens.
 Odysseus, having heard the Sirens' songs, sailed away a wiser man.